Showing 1-24 of 94 items found in Events

 Geneva restaurants create an array of specialties under an outdoor tent at the “Flavor Fare” partnered with wine and live musical entertainment.
 The Fall Harvest Market offers food and floral demos, unique displays plus Kid’s Patch activities.
 An arts and crafts show, flower market, horse-drawn carriage rides and several exceptional wine tasting and dinner events also take place around the historic downtown.

-Long Grove's 21st Annual Apple Festival
+Long Grove's Annual Strawberry Festival

 CITY: Long Grove